 - 800 researchers from more than 50 Illinois universities, companies and other organizations

-Dozens of new start-up companies have grown directly out of Argonne research and expertise, such as Advanced Diamond Technologies in Romeoville and SmartSignal in Lisle, purchased earlier this year by GE Intelligent Platforms.
+Dozens of new start-up companies have grown directly out of Argonne research and expertise, such as Advanced Diamond Technologies in Romeoville and SmartSignal in Lisle, which was subsequently purchased by GE Intelligent Platforms.
 In the last five years, Argonne has received 36 new patents, issued more than 197 technology licenses, including 170 on software, and received more than $15 million in licensing royalties

 Argonne trains Illinois’ high-tech workforce